jackaudio/jackaudio.github.com/faq/linux_rt_config.md

 ### 3. Logout and back in

 None of the changes you have made above will have any effect until you logout and back in.
 If that does not work, try rebooting.
-In either case, You do not need to reinstall any software.
+In either case, you do not need to reinstall any software.